SACHSTech/careers-in-computer-science-KyleMendes21/README.md

   - Being able to work with different systems like Linux, Windows or IOS
   - Keeping up to date with the new trends and updates within the industry
   - Understanding what hardware is required for a programs to run
-  - Being proficiency when using different languages
+  - Being proficient when using different languages
 - Detailed oriented
   - Being able to detect what creates an error in your code
   - A single line of code could ruin your whole application
 - Problem solving skills
   - Most of the time you have to solve different problems
-  - Being able to figure out what is creating an error in your cod
+  - Being able to figure out what is creating an error in your code
   - Solving the issues or errors in a timely manner
 - Computer Coding Languages
   - Many software developers are fluent in one or two coding languages